deal-io/.github/profile/README.md

 # *deal.io*

-## Wassup *deal.io* dudes and dudettes!

-#### deal.io is an iOS application that connects students to restauruants through local student deals.
+#### an iOS application that connects students to restauruants through local student deals.

+---

+**Note:** *currently unavailable in the US due to a temporary pause in iOS developer subscription payments.*